 Without an HRIS, HR professionals are forced to tackle the process manually.
 Overwhelmed by deadlines, stacks of paperwork, employee meetings and inquiries, they have no choice but to put in late hours all the while thinking “there must be a better way!”

 It’s no cake walk for employees either who are forced to make selections during staff meetings without adequate time to research and understand their options.
-According to Aflac’s 2016 Open Enrollment Survey, 72% of the employees surveyed said they find the benefits enrollment process to be complicated or stressful.
+According to an Aflac Survey, 72% of the employees surveyed said they find the benefits enrollment process to be complicated or stressful.
 So much so that nearly half reported they would rather walk across hot coals than complete their annual benefits enrollment!

 Fortunately, an HRIS can make the process pleasant—or at least more desirable than blisters on your feet.
 Here are five ways how:

 1. It reduces paperwork

 An HRIS eliminates the need for time-consuming and clutter-causing paper forms.
 With electronic enrollment there’s less paperwork to keep tabs on and potentially misplace.
 Each employee has a single record where you can access information without having to search through emails or the dreaded filing cabinet.
 Maintaining compliance is easier too since you can compile and run reports as needed from one system.

 Workflows can be customized so that employees are alerted when the enrollment period is open and when forms are due.
 The system will then guide them through the process, where they can either elect or waive benefits.
 You can even set alerts to deliver reminders as deadlines approach.
 Additionally, permission levels can be set so that employees may only view what they are eligible for.
 Configurable workflows allow HR to review submitted information, approve, and easily accept benefit selections with a click of the button.